 video, 5’11, loop

-These works allowed me to observe and comprehend that reality I initially had difficulty with in another way, a sort of inverse process of the allegory of the cave, a RETURN TO THE CAVE.
+These works allowed me to observe and comprehend that reality I initially had difficulty with in another way, a sort of inverse process of the allegory of the cave, a RETURN TO THE CAVERN.

 2018 RETORNO A LA CAVERNA, Centro Cultural Santo Domingo, Oaxaca, Oaxaca